CAPTIVA TRIAL - StrokeNet

 STUDY OVERVIEW:

-All subjects will receive intensive risk factor management and lifestyle coaching (INTERVENT) according to the SAMMPRIS and CREST-2 trials.
+All subjects will receive intensive risk factor management and lifestyle coaching similar to that in the SAMMPRIS and CREST-2 trials.

-All subjects will be evaluated at 1 month, 4 months, 8 months, and 1 year after randomization when they will have their blood pressure checked, risk factors optimized, and will be assessed for study endpoints.
+All subjects will be evaluated at 1 month, 4 months, 8 months, and 12 months.

-The main intent of CAPTIVA is to establish that at least one of the two novel therapies being evaluated is more effective than the current standard.
-CAPTIVA is not designed or powered to answer which of the two novel arms is more effective – that would require a much larger sample size.
-Nevertheless, CAPTIVA will provide important safety and efficacy data on both novel therapies.
+The main intent of CAPTIVA is to establish that at least one of the two novel therapies, low dose rivaroxaban or ticagrelor, is more effective than the current standard.
+CAPTIVA is not designed or powered to answer which of the two therapies is more effective – that would require a much larger sample size.
+Nevertheless, CAPTIVA will provide important safety and efficacy data on both therapies.

 Meet the CAPTIVA Investigators